modern-skirting-boards

 Start by asking yourself why you want to install new skirts and which type would befit your needs and preference.
 You might simply consider updating the existing design by little touch-ups or have a completely new design.

 If you decide on a design overhaul so that your space looks completely new, you might need to look at the details.
 For instance, make sure to get a gauge of what dimensions would go best with your home.
-Also, consider the texture, material, etc.
+Also, consider the texture, material, and several factors such as the age of the property, ceiling height, and overall interior design theme.

 Consider the Height of Your Ceilings

 One of the first things to consider when choosing skirting boards is the height of your ceilings.
 The size of your skirting boards should be proportional to the dimensions of the room.
 A general rule is that taller ceilings demand taller skirting boards, as this will enhance the scale and grandeur of the space.
-In contrast, for rooms with lower ceilings, smaller skirting boards create a more balanced look without overwhelming the room.
+In contrast, for rooms with lower ceilings, a shorter skirting board creates a more balanced look without overwhelming the room.
+While there is no hard and fast rule, the general guideline is to choose skirting boards around 1/18th of the room height.

 For modern interiors, skirting boards typically range between 120mm and 220mm in height.
 Choosing boards around 1/18th of the room height ensures they don’t look out of place.
 In minimalist or contemporary spaces, taller skirting can create clean, bold lines that draw the eye, without distracting from other design elements.